pixelpiloten-zz/dockercontrol/README.md

 Stops the containers, gets the latest images from registry and rebuilds the containers.

-> dockercontrol ssh
+> dockercontrol ssh containername

-Get bash-prompt inside the specified container.
+Get a bash-prompt inside the specified container, use the containername that is specified in the docker-compose file.

 > dockercontrol status